 At any time, a person in detention can apply to the High Court for judicial review of the lawfulness of their detention.
 This enables a person in detention to show that, for example, the initial decision to detain them followed from a mistake of law or fact.
-In determining whether a period of detention is reasonable, courts refer to the Hardial Singh principles, which state:
+In considering the lawfulness of a period of detention, in a judicial review, rather than merely reviewing the Home Secretary's decision, courts will make a decision as to whether detention complies with the Hardial Singh principles,8 which state: